Laura A. Watt

 - SSCI 299 – Sophomore Year Experience: How To Think Like a Social Scientist

-Laura A. Watt.
+Laura Alice Watt.
 The Paradox of Preservation: Wilderness and Working Landscapes at Point Reyes National Seashore.
-Under contract with the University of California Press, forthcoming 2016.
+Published by the University of California Press, 2017.

 Laura A. Watt.
 “Losing Wildness for the Sake of Wilderness: The Removal of Drakes Bay Oyster Company.”
 Essay in The Relative Wild: Common Grounds for Conservation, John Hausdoerffer and Gavin Van Horn, eds.
 The Center for Humans and Nature and the University of Chicago Press, forthcoming 2017.

 Laura A. Watt.
 “The Continuously Managed Wild: Tule Elk at Point Reyes National Seashore.”
 Journal of International Wildlife Law and Policy 18(4), December 2015.

 Laura A. Watt & Ellen Joslin Johnck.
 "The Bay Area's Solar Salt Industry: An Unintended Conservationist."
 California History, Volume 91, No.2: 40-57, Summer 2014